kapilreddy/bunshin/README.md

 ### Definations

-key - An identifier used to a resource
+key - An identifier used for a resource

 id - A monotonically increasing number used to identify unique value for a resource.
 Ids are timestamps by default but custom ids can be provided.